br-automation-com/mappView-User/README.md

 ![](Logical/mappView/Resources/Media/screenshot.png)

 The passwords for the users in this demo is the user name all lower case.
-Also see [**How to import the user management into an existing project.**](Logical/mappUser/HowToImport.pdf) Download the latest release from [**here.**](https://github.com/stephan1827/mappView-User/releases/latest) Detailed information are available in the [**Wiki**](https://github.com/stephan1827/mappView-User/wiki).
+Also see [**How to import the user management into an existing project.**](Logical/mappUser/HowToImport.pdf) Detailed information are available in the [**Wiki**](https://github.com/stephan1827/mappView-User/wiki).
 This sample can run in simualtion mode (http://127.0.0.1:81/).

 <a name="Requirements"></a>
 ## Requirements